 Title IV requires recipients to conduct evidence-based needs assessments to identify areas that require improvement and inform decisions about which interventions will best support local needs.
 Aperture Education’s DESSA is a standardized, award-winning assessment that measures students’ social and emotional competence.
 The DESSA supports this Title IV requirement and can help schools identify school-wide trends and areas that need intervention.
 This data also can guide decisions on which SEL interventions best meet local needs.
 For example, if the DESSA identifies a large percentage of students with poor relationship skills, the school can use this data to select an intervention that strengthens students’ communication, teamwork, and relationship-building.

 Title IV also requires schools to continually measure the efficacy of their selected interventions.
 The DESSA integrates seamlessly with many top SEL curriculum providers, including many identified as meeting Title IV funding eligibility criteria.
 With the DESSA and Aperture Education’s Evo Social/Emotional system, schools can measure the effects of an intervention throughout the year and also at the end of term.
 Educators are able to conduct progress monitoring to identify which areas of the intervention are working and which areas need adjustments.
 The DESSA also can be used to track long-term gains in subsequent years after students receive an intervention.
 There are many opportunities for schools and districts to use Title IV funding for SEL assessments and interventions.
 The DESSA offers flexible and robust reporting and can help you meet Title IV needs assessment and ongoing program evaluation requirements.

 Interested in learning more?
-Contact our SEL experts through the form below, and we’ll help you put a plan together to secure Title IV funding for your SEL program.
+Contact our SEL advisors, and we’ll help you put a plan together to secure Title IV funding for your SEL program.